 For more information on tickets for the 2023 Finals, check out the official website.

-Canada is the current champion of the tournament, having won the 2022 finals, beating Australia 2-0 in the final.
+Canada is the current Davis Cup champion, having won the 2022 tournament, beating Australia 2-0 in the final.

 The most successful country in the open era is the USA with thirteen wins followed by Sweden with seven and Australia/Spain with six wins each.

-Below is a list of Davis Cup winners by year in the Open Era from 1968 to 2022.
+Below is a list of winners by year in the Open Era from 1968 to 2022.

 |2015||Great Britain||Belgium||3–1||Ghent, Belgium|